janhohenheim/avian_pickup/readme.md

 Many of these can be overridden for a specific prop by using components in the [`prop`] module.
 Finally, you can also read the events in the [`output`] module to react to what's happening.

-### First Personal Camera
+### First Person Camera

-If you want to use a first person perspective for your player and allow him to be an [`AvianPickupActor`], you need to make sure to move the camera *before* the physics update takes place.
-Usually, all movement code for physicsal entities in the world should be in the fixed timestep, but the camera is a notable exception.
+If you want to use a first person perspective for your player and allow them to be an [`AvianPickupActor`], you need to make sure to move the camera *before* the physics update takes place.
+Usually, all movement code for physical entities in the world should be in the fixed timestep, but the camera is a notable exception.
 A player will want to have a camera that works as smoothly as possible and updates every frame.
 That's why you need to place the camera in the last variable timestep schedule before the physics update.
 You do this like so:

 ```rust